autodesk-platform-services/aps-acc.sheet.manager/README.md

 1. Open the browser: [http://localhost:3000](http://localhost:3000).
 2. After user logging, select a project.
 The code will start extracting all assets, version sets and uploads.
 They will be displayed in the main table view.
 Switch _Raw data_ to check _IDs_ data.
 3. Click _Export_ option of **Actions** and click _Execute_ button to download excel file.
-4. Switch to Sheets tab of the main table view, click any row of sheet, the corresponding sheet will be loaded in Forge Viewer.
+4. Switch to Sheets tab of the main table view, click any row of sheet, the corresponding sheet will be loaded in APS Viewer.
 <p align="center"><img src="./help/main.png" width="600" ></p>
 5. Switch to Uploads tab of the main table view, click any row of upload whose status is IN_REVIEW, the corresponding reviewing sheets will be displayed.
 <p align="center"><img src="./help/upload.png" width="800" ></p>